Moosa-24/CDV01_Career_Goals_Reflection_MOOAKO310_fto2401_GroupA_Moosa-Akoodie_CDV01/README.md

-# Career Goals Reflection Template

-### Introduction to the Template

-This "Career Goals Reflection" template is designed to assist you in articulating and structuring your thoughts about your career aspirations.
-By using this template, you can clearly define your goals, understand your motivations, and outline the steps you plan to take to achieve these goals.

-### Instructions for Using the Template:

-- Take your time to thoughtfully respond to each section.
-- Be as specific and detailed as possible in your responses.
-- Remember, this is a living document.
-Revisit and update it regularly as your goals and circumstances evolve.
-- Use the insights gained from this reflection to guide your decision-making and actions in your professional development.

-By completing this reflection, you will gain a clearer understanding of your career aspirations and the steps needed to achieve them.
-This document can serve as a roadmap and a source of motivation as you progress in your professional journey.

 ### Personal Information

-- **Name:**
+- **Name:** Moosa Akoodie
-- **Date:**
+- **Date:** 04/03/3034
-- **Current Role/Position:**
+- **Current Role/Position:** CodeSpace student
-- **Field of Interest:**
+- **Field of Interest:** Software Development

-### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - Always meet deadlines.
+    - Good social skills.
+    - Good technical skills.
+    - Dedication is my driving factor.
-    - Identify skills you need to develop or improve.
+    - i only need to improve on time management.

-2. **Interests and Values**:
+3. **Interests and Values**:

-    - Describe your key interests related to your career.
+    - Key interests related to my career would be ever-improving tech world.
-    - What values are important to you in a work environment?
+    - important values to me in a work environment are  dedication, respect, honesty, and accountability.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
+    - I've researched on mainly front-end dev.
+    - Ai peaked my interest for a bit.

-2. **Alignment with Personal Profile**:
+3. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
-    - Identify any gaps or areas for further exploration.
+    - the front-end dev role aligns with my technical skills, as well as interests.
+    - I need to do more job searching to find out what people are looking for from me as their worker, I will do that when i am actually looking for a job(studying full time at the moment)

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
-    - Explain the rationale behind each goal.
+    - Finish and pass my software dev and java courses
+     Rationale:  Can't get a job that easily without certificates/qualifications

+    - Acquire a job
+      Rationale: Need money to live according to my life goals

-2. **Long-term Goals** (3-5 years and beyond):
+1. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
-    - Describe how these align with your interests and skills.
+    - Grow job-wise and salary-wise **within** the company I am working for.
+    - this aligns with my interests of constant improvement because I despise stagnancy.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
-    - Include any resources or support required.
+    - Study hard.
+    - Fix my time-management issue before the end of this year(already in action and going as planned).

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
-    - Consider additional skills, experiences, or qualifications needed.
+    - Make my github look better over time.
+    - Work on soft skills such as communication more.
+    - Add my Regent business school certificates to my cv.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
-    - Consider strategies to overcome these challenges.
+    - ADHD paralysis and impulsiveness
+      The first step to change is knowing what to change.

 2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.

-### Submission

-- To complete this submission you will need to use this template and complete Parts 1 to 5.
+    - Networking with fellow students can continue into real life out of college and we can assist each other when in need of help, literally forever.
+    - Ask my code coach if he's willing to be my mentor because he seems to be a lot like me
 - Note this reflection Template is a guide to help prompt your reflections in each section.
 - You will fill in your reflections for each seciton under Parts 1 to 5.
 - Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.